SammTavv/UselessLang/README.md

   walk to MySpot.
 </pre>
 Once you call `walk to` on a bookmark, the compiler jumps to it and recompiles everything after it.
-<br><br>On the other hand, if you don't like what you wrote, you can edit a line of code by adding ANOTHER one.
+<br><br>On the other hand, if you don't like what you wrote, you can permanently change a line of code by adding ANOTHER one.
 <pre>
   rewrite line 40 with number MyVariable is 5.
 </pre>